 - The second person should be in front of the wheelchair holding on to the frame of the footrests.

-- It’s important that the person helping use a wide stance (feet on several steps) and perhaps squat down or kneel while pulling the wheelchair up so that they use the muscles in their legs vs. the muscles in their back and possibly injure themselves.
+- It’s important that the person helping uses proper body mechanics.
+Use a wide stance (feet on two different steps) and perhaps squat down or kneel while pulling the wheelchair up so that they use the muscles in their legs vs. the muscles in their back and possibly injure themselves.

 - Both persons helping must communicate with each other to coordinate each pull up onto each step.